-Through our sanitation program we will provide and support affected communities to have access to safe sanitation facilities through the construction of emergency latrines at public and communal places, prioritising the special needs of women in the provision of sanitation facilities.
+Through our sanitation program, we will provide access to safe sanitation facilities through the construction of emergency latrines at public and communal places.
+We will also prioritise the special needs of women in the provision of sanitation facilities.
 Twenty-eight latrines have already been constructed in Siti Zone, with more planned across our response.

 The majority of those we are supporting are found among pastoralist communities, where access to food and livelihoods has been most severely affected.
 Lack of water and pasture has led to large scale deaths of livestock, which has an overwhelming impact on poverty levels (livestock being pastoralists' main asset) and nutrition (due to the loss of milk from diets).